-Notes: "not available", means there is no issuer rated in the rating category.
+Notes: 1) n.a. "not available", means there is no issuer rated in the rating category.

-Investment grade issuers, being in the AAA, AA, A, and BBB rating categories.
-2) \
+2) Investment grade issuers are in the AAA, AA, A, and BBB rating categories.

-3) \\ Non-investment grade issuers, being in the BB, B, and C rating categories.
+3) Non-investment grade issuers are in the BB, B, and C rating categories.

-&lt;sup>3 Annual default rate is the proportion of the number of defaulted issuers in a rating category divided by the total number of rated issuers in that particular rating category.
+3 Annual default rate is the proportion of the number of defaulted issuers in a rating category divided by the total number of rated issuers in that particular rating category.